Skip to Main Content

 JazzHR

 Fair hiring laws exist to give every candidate an equal chance in the recruitment process.
 And yet, no matter how familiar some recruiters may be with the rules of the road, a surprising number get tripped up and find themselves inadvertently asking illegal questions.
-And while doing so might do no greater harm than simply turning good candidates off, in the worst-case scenarios, you could be exposing your organization to a discrimination lawsuit by not following through with HR compliance requirements.

 Here’s how to keep your interviews on the right side of the law.

-Understand what constitutes illegal questions
+1) Understand what constitutes illegal questions

 Illegal interview questions are those that are not related to the applicant’s candidacy.
 These include interview questions about the candidate’s age, race, ethnicity or color, gender or sex, country of national origin or birthplace, religion, disability, marital and family status, or pregnancy.
-If you ask a question that requires the candidate to reveal information on these topics without it being clearly related to the job, then You’ll be violating state and federal discrimination laws.
-Examples of such questions include:

 • What does your wife do for a living?